garrandall/popular-music-data/tracks/stay-gone-jimmy-wayne.md

 I like it this way
 It's good for my heart
 I haven't felt like this
-In ooh in God knows how long
+In ohin God knows how long
 I know everything's gonna be okay
 If you just stay gone